 Fiona Crisp is the Staff Health Travel Advisor for Oxfam based in Oxford where she lives with her husband and son.

 She has previously lived and worked overseas as a relief and development worker for 14 years in Asia, Africa and the Caribbean where she specialised in Health and HIV in emergencies.

-Simon is the current President of the British Veterinary Association.
+Simon is a senior academic at the Institute of Global Food Security, Queen’s University Belfast and is a recent past president of the British Veterinary Association.
 Simon has been a volunteer ambassador for Send a Cow since 2013, and brings a wealth of professional and personal experience to the role having spent over 20 years in the veterinary sector.
 His support has also extended to providing technical and veterinary support to a number of our initiatives.